 Get a sense of community and camaraderie:

-As you become actively involved in these photography forums and communities, you get a sense of comradeship with fellow photographers.
+As you become actively involved in the best photography forums and communities, you get a sense of comradeship with fellow photographers.
 For example, on Createxplore, you can find 'creators' ready to shoot some unique, professional-standard photos for low cost or free!
 You can join as a creator to accumulate ratings and feedback.
 Many of the online communities spill over in the offline space too, with meetups organized frequently.
 It's a great way of making friends and interacting with fellow photographers.

-There are lots of photography forums and communities out there.
+There are lots of photography forums for beginners and communities out there.
 Each one of them has its own distinct focus and tonality.
 Which community would fit your purpose or personality better can only be answered by diving in and participating.